mlau154/pymead/docs/source/user/analysis.rst

            * - Gas Constant (J/(kg*K))
              - The specific gas constant in Joules per kilogram Kelvin.
 Ignored if "Specify Reynolds Number?" is checked.
+           * - Prescribe α/Cl/CLI
+             - Whether to prescribe angle of attack, viscous lift coefficient, or inviscid lift coefficient.
+               If the lift coefficient is prescribed, XFOIL uses the linear lift-curve slope to compute the angle of attack required to achieve the prescribed lift coefficient.
+           * - Angle of Attack (deg)
+             - The angle of attack of the airfoil in degrees.
+The angle of attack is relative to the angle of the input geometry as shown in the geometry canvas, so the total angle of attack analyzed is the sum of the two angles of attack.
+           * - Viscous Cl
+             - Viscous lift coefficient.
+           * - Inviscid Cl
+             - Inviscid lift coefficient.
+           * - Transition x/c (upper)
+             - Chord-normalized x-location along the upper surface where transition is forced.
+Transition can naturally occur upstream of the specified location, but it will never occur downstream.
+If a value of 1.0 is specified, free transition is allowed.
+           * - Transition x/c (lower)
+             - Chord-normalized x-location along the lower surface where transition is forced.
+           * - Turbulence (NCrit)
+             - Transition amplification factor.
+A value of 9.0 is used for an average wind tunnel.
+See the `XFOIL documentation page <https://web.mit.edu/drela/Public/web/xfoil/xfoil_doc.txt>`_ for details about this variable and typical values for other scenarios.
+           * - Maximum Iterations
+             - The number of iterations allowed during viscous analysis.
+Ignored if "Viscosity On?" is not checked.
+           * - Timeout (sec)
+             - The amount of time allotted to an XFOIL analysis.
+The XFOIL process will be automatically terminated after this amount of time regardless of whether the analysis has completed.
+           * - Airfoil to Analyze
+             - This is the name of an airfoil found in the "Airfoils" container of the parameter tree; default names are "Airfoil-1", "Airfoil-2", etc. See the :ref:`airfoils` section to learn about airfoil creation.
+           * - Analysis Base Directory
+             - This is the directory where a new sub-directory named using the next field ("Airfoil Name") will be created to store the analysis files.
+           * - Airfoil Name
+             - Separate from the "Airfoil to Analyze" option, this is the name given to the analysis sub-directory and to several of the files used for analysis.

     .. tab-item:: API